openstack/neutron/doc/source/contributor/internals/quota.rst

 Please note that the current behaviour when deleting a project quota is to reset quota limits for that project to configuration defaults.
 The API extension does not validate the project identifier with the identity service.

+In addition, the Quota Detail API extension complements the Quota API extension by allowing users (typically admins) the ability to retrieve details about quotas per project.
+Quota details include the used/limit/reserved count for the project's resources (networks, ports, etc.).

 Performing quota enforcement is the responsibility of the Quota Engine.
 RESTful API controllers, before sending a request to the plugin, try to obtain